cunnie/docs/ntp_too_expensive.md

 Notes

 * we passed the `-W 1 -G 10800` to `tcpdump`; this is to enable packet capture for 10800 seconds (i.e. 3 hours) and then stop.
 This will allow us to capture the same duration of traffic from our machines, which makes certain comparisons easier (e.g. the number of times upstream servers were polled over the course of three hours).
 * we used the `-w` flag (e.g. `-w /tmp/ntp_vbox.pcap`) to save the output to a file.
-This would enable us to make several passes at the capture data.
+This enables us to make several passes at the capture data.
 * We filtered for ntp traffic (`port ntp`)
-* for machines that were NTP servers as well as clients, we restricted traffic capture to the machines that were *its* upstream server (e.g. the ESXi's Ubuntu VM's upstream server is 91.189.94.4, so we appended `and host 91.189.94.4` to the filter)
+* for machines that were NTP servers as well as clients, we restricted traffic capture to the machines that were *its* upstream server(s) (e.g. the ESXi's Ubuntu VM's upstream server is 91.189.94.4, so we appended `and host 91.189.94.4` to the filter)

 ### 4. Converting NTP Capture to CSV
 We need to convert our output into .csv (comma-separated values) files to enable us to import them into Google Docs.